aopecho/appdev-chapters/photogram-final.md

 [https://photogram-final.matchthetarget.com/](https://photogram-final.matchthetarget.com/){:target="_blank"}

+Explore it and see what's different relative to previous Photogram targets.

 ## Hints

 The starting point of this project is a blank Rails application.
 You need to create all the tables and models yourself!